cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as functions implemented on top of an existing {{ECDSA}} implementation.
-In the descriptions below, let L be the order of the corresponding elliptic curve group used for ECDSA.
-For example, for P-256, L = 2^256 - 2^224 + 2^192 + 2^96 - 1.
+In the descriptions below, let p be the order of the corresponding elliptic curve group used for ECDSA.
+For example, for P-256, p = 2^256 - 2^224 + 2^192 + 2^96 - 1.

 ## BlindPublicKey and UnblindPublicKey

-BlindPublicKey multiplies the public key pkS by the private key skB yielding a new public key pkR.
-UnblindPublicKey inverts this process by multipling the input public key by the multiplicative inverse of skB.
-More specifically, both functions are implemented as follows:
+BlindPublicKey multiplies the public key pkS by an augmented private key skB yielding a new public key pkR.
+UnblindPublicKey inverts this process by multiplying the input public key by the multiplicative inverse of the augmented skB.
+Augmentation here maps the private key skB to another scalar using hash_to_field as defined in {{Section 5 of ?H2C=I-D.irtf-cfrg-hash-to-curve}}, with DST set to "ECDSA Key Blind", L set to the value corresponding to the target curve, e.g., 48 for P-256 and 72 for P-384, expand_message_xmd with a hash function matching that used for the corresponding digital signature algorithm, and prime modulus equal to the order p of the corresponding curve.
+Letting HashToScalar denote this augmentation process, BlindPublicKey and UnblindPublicKey are then implemented as follows:
 ~~~
-BlindPublicKey(pk, skB)   = ScalarMult(pk, skB)
+BlindPublicKey(pk, skB)   = ScalarMult(pk, HashToScalar(skB))
-UnblindPublicKey(pk, skB) = ScalarMult(pk, ModInverse(skB, L))
+UnblindPublicKey(pk, skB) = ScalarMult(pk, ModInverse(HashToScalar(skB), p))
 ~~~

 ## BlindKeySign

 BlindKeySign transforms the signing key skS by the private key skB into a new signing key, skR, and then invokes the existing ECDSA signing procedure.
-More specifically, skR = skS \* skR (mod L).
+More specifically, skR = skS \* HashToScalar(skR) (mod L).

 # Security Considerations {#sec-considerations}